PENNSYLVANIA PERSONAL INJURY LAWYERS

 Adams County Workers’ Compensation Lawyers

+If you suffered a work-related injury, you are likely entitled to workers’ compensation benefits—but getting the money you deserve isn’t always easy.
 At Handler, Henning & Rosenberg LLC, we know the ins and outs of the workers’ compensation system, and we’re ready to help you fight for the benefits you are owed.
 Our Adams County workers’ compensation attorneys have been serving the injured since 1922, and we know what it takes to win.
-We’re prepared to put our experience to work for you.

 Don’t wait to get the help you need.
 Call us at (888) 498-3023 or contact us online today for a free, confidential consultation.